victorteje/Coin-Flip/README.md

 # Coin-Flip

-A simple, JS-based, heads or tails game.
+A simple heads or tails game themed around Sonic the Hedgehog.